VictorChidex1/lumina-saas/README.md

 ### Vercel (Recommended)

 The project is optimized for Vercel.
-Simply import the repository and add the environment variables in the Vercel Dashboard.
+Simply import the repository and add your environment variables.

 ### GitHub Pages